With the advent of content and digital marketing, blogs have become a strategic asset and an integral element for many companies.

 If the solution is simple enough, you may mention it within the blog post that you built around an awareness based query.
 However, if the answer is complex and has higher transaction value, more content must be provided for the consideration stage.

-How to form the blog topics?
+How to come up with unique blog topics?

 - Check the volume of the keyword